Joan Burge presenting her it's a wrap webinar on professional development for administrative assistants

 If you don’t define your personal brand, someone else will.

-Your brand is more than clothing or a LinkedIn headline.
-It’s:
+Your brand is more than appearance.
+It includes:

-Do your daily actions actually project the values you want to be known for?
+Do your daily actions reflect how you want to be known?

-I have become known as “the red lipstick on lady.”
-It’s a visual symbol that is tied to my deeper brand values of boldness, empowerment, and women’s leadership.
+I’ve become known as the red lipstick on lady, a symbol tied to boldness and empowerment.

-Action step: Choose 3–5 words you want people to associate with you.
-Keep them visible at your desk and use them as a daily behavior checklist.
+Action step: Choose three to five words you want associated with you.
+Keep them visible and use them as a daily guide.

 11. Be a Champion for What’s Right

-Being a champion isn’t loud or dramatic.
-Instead, being a champion is doing small things the right way, consistently.
+Being a champion is doing small things the right way, consistently.

 12. Advocate for the Profession